Free Trial

 • Filing is easier through online GST returns

-But, there’s one challenge — inverted duty structure.
+But, there’s one challenge, inverted duty structure.
 Sometimes, raw materials are taxed higher than finished garments, which means businesses may have to claim refunds.

 Explore a Free Demo of – Best Inventory Management Software For Small Business

-How GST Affects Clothing Pricing
+How to Calculate GST on Clothing

-Let’s say you sell a cotton kurta:
+Suppose you sell a cotton kurta for Rs 950.

 Unique Features Of BUSY Accounting Software For the Garment Industry